📁 last Posts

 Mister Horse has been a staple of the motion designer’s diet for a decade, but the 2026 update has turned it into something far more intelligent.
 The latest iteration introduces predictive artificial intelligence that goes beyond simple presets.
 It actively listens to and watches your project.

-Content-Aware Fill for Transitions
+Aware Fill for Transitions

 The software now analyzes your timeline’s rhythm, the peaks of your audio waveform, and the visual flow of your clips to suggest the most effective transitions.
-The standout feature, however, is Content-Aware Fill for Transitions.
+The standout feature, however, is Aware Fill for Transitions.
 When you try to bridge two disparate generative video clips, they often clash visually.
 This tool analyzes the "exit" frames of your first clip and the "entrance" frames of the second, then synthesizes bridging material to smooth the jump.
 It takes what would have been a jarring, chaotic cut and turns it into a coherent, professionally paced narrative.

 5. Mask Prompter v3: The Rotoscope Killer